-LAS VEGAS, Nev. – The Department of Justice’s Office of Justice Programs announced today awards of more than $333 million to help communities affected by the opioid crisis. $1,282,324 will help public safety and public health professionals in the District of Nevada combat substance abuse and respond effectively to opioid-related overdoses.
+GRAND RAPIDS, MI – The Justice Department’s Office of Justice Programs today announced awards of more than $333 million to help communities affected by the opioid crisis. $4,096,482 will help public safety and public health professionals in the Western District of Michigan combat substance abuse and respond effectively to overdoses.
 OJP Principal Deputy Assistant Attorney General Katharine T. Sullivan made the announcement during a visit with local, state and federal officials in West Virginia, one of the states hardest hit by the epidemic.

 "The opioid crisis has destroyed far too many lives and left too many Americans feeling helpless and hopeless," said PDAAG Sullivan.
 "This epidemic—the most deadly in our nation’s history—is introducing new dangers and loading public health responsibilities onto the public safety duties of our law enforcement officers.
 The Department of Justice is here to support them during this unprecedented and extremely challenging time."

 The awards announced today support an array of activities designed to reduce the harm inflicted by these dangerous drugs.
-Grants will help law enforcement officers, emergency responders and treatment professionals across the country coordinate their response to overdoses.
+Grants will help law enforcement officers, emergency responders and treatment professionals coordinate their response to overdoses.
 Funds will also provide services for children and youth affected by the crisis and will support the nationwide network of drug and treatment courts.
-Other awards will address prescription drug abuse, expand the capacity of forensic labs and support opioid-related research
+Other awards will address prescription drug abuse, expand the capacity of forensic labs and support opioid-related research.